 The window also features a multi-point locking system that facilitates smooth operation of the window while enhancing proper window security even when tilted open.
 A push-out casement window is the least popular casement window.

-1. It can be securely locked even when tilted open.
+1. The window can be securely locked even when tilted open.

 2. Push-out casement windows not only tilt in for superior ventilation but can also open entirely to facilitate full air circulation.